HUNTER SCHONE PhD

 PROJECTS

-In this study, we are training 60 users to operate a EMG-controlled supernumerary robotic arm over a week with multiple pre-post motor and neural (fMRI) measures.
-Click the poster link below to see where the research is currently at.
+Should bionic limb control mimic the human body?
+In this study, we trained 60 users to operate a muscle-controlled supernumerary robotic arm over a week with multiple pre-post motor and neural (fMRI) measures.
+Control strategies either mimicked natural limb control or were entirely arbitrary.
+We show the unique advantages of non-biomimetic (arbitrary) control strategies for prosthetic limbs.

-In this fMRI study, we scanned a group of expert tool users (London Litterpickers) and a group of novices to see whether longterm experience using a tool like a hand might lead to the brain adapting to represent it more like a biological hand (e.g. tool embodiment).
+In this fMRI study, we scanned a group of expert tool users (London Litterpickers) and a group of novices to see whether longterm experience using a tool like a hand might lead to the brain adapting to represent it more like a biological hand, a concept known as technological embodiment.

 [data + stimuli] [doi] [pdf] [interview]